-Maili Roio
+Maili Rojo

-Digitisation is the process of converting information into a digital (i.e., computer-readable) format.
-Digitising cultural heritage is now widely used by archives, museums, libraries, universities, scientific collections and heritage authorities in order to make the heritage in its various forms visible and accessible to different audiences via the Internet.
+Digitisation is the process of converting information into a digital (i.e., comp format.
+Digitising cultural heritage is now widely used by archives, museums libraries, universities, scientific collections and heritage authorities in order to make the heritage in its various forms visible and accessible to different audiences via the Internet.

 n a broader sense, digitisation is a support process for digitally capturing cultural heritage.
-Digital heritage can be divided into two parts - one is the so-called 'digitally born' material (i.e., material that originated as digital content) and the other is the heritage that has been digitised.
+Digital heritage can be divided into two parts one is the so-called 'digitally born' material (i.e., material that originated as digital content) and the other is the heritage that has been digitised.
 The digitised data can be shared more easily and makes the cultural resources accessible to everyone.

 Digitising heritage is a powerful, and sometimes the only tool for preserving heritage.
-This does not apply solely to the heritage that has already been preserved in archives and repositories but applies also to the heritage that is still in situ and is being studied and recorded.
-The digitisation and online accessibility of cultural resources can promote innovation in areas such as tourism, education, architecture, design, publishing, advertising, gaming or spatial planning.
+This does not apply solely to the heritage that has already been preserved in archives and repositories but in areas such as tourism, education, architecture, design, publishing, advertising, gaming or spatial planning.